Singapore Airlines collaborates with Ramen Keisuke

 “Accommodating passengers in today’s competitive airspace means offering highly distinctive experiences through the seat they sit in, the quality of food and beverage service along with other amenities offered throughout a flight,” said Alastair Hamilton, vice president, sales & marketing, interiors for Collins Aerospace.

 July 10, 2019

-Business passengers on Iberia are now served chilled sherry with ‘tapas’ of cold cuts, cured sausage, and the best regional cheeses.
+Business passengers on Iberia are now served ‘tapas’ of cold cuts, cured sausage, and the best regional cheeses.

 Meat tapas will feature salchichon and fuet (peppery pork salamis), spicy chorizo pork sausage, lomo (cured pork loin), and cecina (thin salt beef slices).
 The cheese selection includes the ever-popular Manchego, and the distinctive Basque Idiazábal, the Minorcan Mahón and the Canary Island Majorero.
 The offering will be different on outbound and inbound Madrid flights.

 In summer, Iberia carries its most international passengers, and this year wants to use the opportunity to familiarise them with Spanish gastronomy.

 Long-haul Business passengers can also enjoy a larger offering of Spanish specialities in the lunch and dinner service.
 For starters, they can choose gazpacho or salmorejo (tomato-based cold soups) served with exotic fresh salads including apple and mango, or more traditional tuna and tomato.

 Main dishes include marinated chicken, cured acorn-fed pork cheeks, veal sirloin, and other meat and fish dishes garnished with vegetables such as salted mushrooms, braised potatoes with onion and peppers, or string beans.
 Also available is the salmon with pumpkin, beets, and spinach.